uug-ai/example-inference/README.md

 from uugai_python_kerberos_vault.KerberosVault import KerberosVault
 ```

-Thereafter it's just a case of initiliazing, utilising your personal data:
+Thereafter it's just a case of initiliazing, utilising with your personal credentials with are read from [the `env` file](https://github.com/uug-ai/example-inference/blob/main/.env).
 ```Python
 # Initialize a message broker using the python_queue_reader package
 rabbitmq = RabbitMQ(queue_name = os.getenv('QUEUE_NAME'),